rydmike/flex_color_picker/README.md

 ### Live Web Demo

 You can also try a live web demo of the [**FlexColorPicker here**](https://rydmike.com/flexcolorpicker).
-With the Web demo you can modify most of the color picker's settings, and use it as a tool to find a style that fits your application.
+With the Web demo you can modify most of the color picker's API values.
+Use it as a tool to find a style that fits your application.

 The source code for the Web demo, which is a bit more elaborate example than the default example, is also bundled with the package source code in "example/lib/demo/main.dart".

-The WEB demo has a responsive view, the expands into maximum four separately scrollable columns.
-The columns contain a massive amount of controls that you can use to adjust the picker's settings.
-On a normal 1080p desktop screen, you can see most of the settings at the same time as the adjusted picker, so you test and see their impact on the picker as you adjust them.
+The WEB demo has a responsive view, that expands into maximum four separately scrollable columns.
+The columns contain a massive amount of controls that you can use to adjust the color picker's settings.
+On a normal 1080p desktop screen, you can see most of the settings at the same time as the color picker, so you can test and see their impact on the picker as you adjust them.

-The WEB demo also has tooltips on each control that show the name of the API it uses and its current value.
+The WEB demo also has tooltips for each control, the tooltips show the name of the API it uses and its current value.
-With this feature you can use the web demo as a tool configure the color picker to desired style, and find the APIs and values that you used.
-The same toggle that is used to demo turning OFF the tooltips in the picker, also turns OFF the API tooltips in the demo, in case they get in the way, by default they are ON, to show the used API and its value.
+With this feature you can use the web demo as a tool configure the color picker to a desired style, and find the APIs and values that you used.
+The same toggle that is used to demo turning OFF the tooltips in the picker, also turns OFF the API tooltips in the demo, in case they get in the way.
+By default tooltips are ON, to show the used API and its value.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/web_color_picker_v2.gif?raw=true" alt="ColorPicker WEB demo"/>

 ## Simple Example

-The default bundled example application is used as an introduction to the color picker.
+Here we use the default bundled simple example application as an introduction to the color picker.
 The example uses a StatefulWidget where we define a `Color` variable and give it a start value in the `StatefulWidget`'s `initState()`.

 ```dart